Bender-Knuth involutions on linear extensions of posets: Posets with the full symmetric BK group

-The first application of this theorem is a classification of LE-primitive \emph{series-parallel posets}, i.e., posets that can be constructed from the singleton $A_1$ using the ordinal sum and disjoint union operations.
+The first application of this theorem is a classification of {\it series-parallel} posets--posets that can be constructed from the singleton $A_1$ using the ordinal sum and disjoint union operations--with primitive BK groups.